Back to Blog

 What are the compliance requirements for SEP Tax in Kenya for digital businesses?

-Digital businesses must register with the Kenya Revenue Authority (KRA) if they meet SEP criteria, file monthly or quarterly returns, and remit the SEP Tax in Kenya—typically 3% on deemed Kenyan turnover—within specified deadlines.
-After DST, this includes maintaining records of Kenyan users, IP-tracked engagements, and payment data, with penalties for non-compliance like fines up to 200% of tax due, emphasising robust tax tech integrations for affected businesses.
+Digital businesses must register with the Kenya Revenue Authority (KRA) if they meet SEP criteria, file returns on the schedule KRA sets, and remit the SEP Tax in Kenya at about 3% effective on the deemed Kenyan profit within the deadlines KRA sets.
+After DST, this includes maintaining records of Kenyan users, IP-tracked engagements, and payment data, with penalties and interest for non-compliance that you should confirm on the KRA iTax portal, emphasising robust tax tech integrations for affected businesses.

 What is the tax rate under SEP Tax in Kenya and its impact on digital businesses after DST?